tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 rm -rf ~/.aws
 ```

 And that's it!
-I haven't tried, but there's a bunch of images on the Docker Hub to fit most requirements.
+I haven't tried, but there should bunch of images on the Docker Hub to fit most requirements.

 # Final Notes